Mundi

 Mundi is an ancient city, with many places of worship, like many other cities in India.
 Most temples have Hindu or Jain statues.
 The city is over a thousand years old and is surrounded by a forest in the Narmada river valley.
 It is 120 km from Indore, the commercial capital of the state.
 Shri Sant Singaji and Sant Bokhardas Gulabdas Dham & Hanuwantiya Tapu are located nearby.
-Kherkhali river (a part of River that flows at northern edge of the City.
+Kherkhali river (a part of River that flows at northern edge of the city.

-Presently, Mundi is a major Electric Hub City with a manufacturing unit of Sant Singaji Thermal Power Plant and Indira Sagar Dam.
+Presently, Mundi is a major Electric Hub City with a manufacturing unit at the Sant Singaji Thermal Power Plant and Indira Sagar Dam.

-The city is situated at the bank of Kherkhali(Narmada) river and is known for its cotton, Soyabean, Wheat production.